-5. In the end, it will just display the prospective fixes for the error 0xc1010103 that you can implement on your system easily.

 Please note that the guide is for Windows 10, but Windows 8 and 7 users can also find the troubleshooter listed under Control Panel or Windows Settings.

 If your video has been corrupted or has any other playback issue, then you can also encounter the 0xc1010103 error.
-The easiest way to fix this is by using a dedicated application like Wondershare Video Repair.
+The easiest way to fix this is by using a dedicated application like Wondershare Repairit Video Repair.
 A highly professional yet user-friendly tool, it can fix all kinds of issues related to your videos without much technical hassle.

 Therefore, if you are getting the error 0xc1010103 due to a corrupt video, then Wondershare Video Repair should be an ideal pick.
 Here are some simple steps that you can take to repair your videos using this advanced application.

 Step 1: Load the videos to repair

-To start with, just launch Wondershare Video Repair and load the corrupt video that you are not able to play.
+To start with, just launch Wondershare Repairit and load the corrupt video that you are not able to play.
 You can drag-and-drop videos or click on the add icon to browse them.
-There is an option to load multiple videos to Wondershare Video Repair (if needed).
+There is an option to load multiple videos to Wondershare Repairit (if needed).

 Step 2: Start the video repairing process.

 Once you have added the videos of your choice, you can view their details on the interface.
 If you want, you add or remove any video from the queue and click on the "Repair" button to commence the process.

 By default, the application will perform a standard repair of your video and inform you of its progress.
 When the repairing process is completed, you can preview your videos in the native interface of Wondershare Video Repair.
 You can select any video from here and click on the "Save" button to export them.

-The author then changed it to: